Campaign for Real Ale

 Thanet CAMRA pub of the year runner-up 2024 and winner in 2022.

-• Mind the Gap Telephone07980 004906 156 High Street Broadstairs CT10 1JB
+• Mind the Gap Telephone07773 243303 156 High Street Broadstairs CT10 1JB

 This micropub opened in July 2016 in a former retail premises close to the town's railway station, hence its name.
 The pub is on two levels with a seating area on the ground floor level with a bar counter, with chilled cabinets behind it from which real ales and ciders / perries are sold on gravity dispense, on the upper level.
 Usual micropub fayre is on offer including real cider / perry and wine.
 Railway themed including a length of mainline rail used as a foot rail in the upstairs bar.
+Please note that on Tuesdays the pub is only open on alternate weeks, so if you have a Tuesday visit planned you may wish to check with the pub beforehand.

 • Neptunes Hall Telephone(01843) 602234 1-5 Harbour Street Broadstairs CT10 1ET